apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.credentials.service.GCPCredentialsControllerService/additionalDetails.md

 The **GCPCredentialsControllerService** centralizes all authentication strategies used by NiFi components that interact with Google Cloud.
 Each strategy exposes only the properties it requires, which lets administrators swap approaches without touching downstream processors.
-This guide summarizes every supported strategy and retains the full Workload Identity Federation instructions that previously lived in the dedicated controller service.
+This guide summarizes every supported strategy.

 ---